FujiNetWIFI/fujinet-apps/apod/README.md

 - 4 - An astronaut spacewalking above earth
 - 5 - Rainbow gradients

+#### Local samples
 Press `[9]` to render a test pattern.
+This is done locally (and in fact does not require a #FujiNet device).

+- In high resolution mono mode, a set of bars will appear, dithered to simulate shading.
+- In medium resolution four-color mode and low resolution greyscale mode, grey bars will appear.
-In 4,096 color mode, a colorbar battern will appear with 6 colors at the top (red, yellow, green, cyan, blue, and purple), and sets of 16 and 8 shades of grey at the bottom.
-This is done locally (and does not even require a #FujiNet device).
+- In low resoluton 4,096 color mode, a colorbar battern will appear with 6 colors at the top (red, yellow, green, cyan, blue, and purple), and sets of 16 and 8 shades of grey at the bottom.
+- In low resolution 256 color mode, a grid of 256 colors (16 shades across, 16 hues down) appears.

 Press `[0]` to choose to fetch an APOD photo (the default).